-Research InterestsI am interested in a diverse and fascinating group of microorganisms called the streptomycetes, which are Gram-positive, filamentous bacteria that are ubiquitous in the environment.
+My lab is interested in a diverse and fascinating group of microorganisms called the streptomycetes, which are Gram-positive, filamentous bacteria that are ubiquitous in the environment.
 These microorganisms are known for their large, GC-rich, linear chromosomes and for their complex developmental life cycle that involves the formation of aerial hyphae structures and chains of spores.
 In addition, Streptomyces species are renowned for their ability to produce medically- and agriculturally- important secondary metabolites such as antibiotics, anti-viral, anti-fungal, herbicidal and immunosuppressive compounds.
 In fact, over two-thirds of the clinically-important natural products currently in use are produced by the streptomycetes!
 Most Streptomyces species are saphrophytes that degrade complex organic polymers and contribute to nutrient recycling in the environment.
 However, there are some species that also have the ability to infect living plant tissue and are the causative agents of economically-important crop diseases such as potato common scab.

-Current research projects in the Bignell lab:
+Current areas of interest in the Bignell lab:

 Colonization of radish seedling roots by GFP-labeled S. scabies.
+D. Bignell.